kaijurgeit/drirlearning/README.md

 of loss and other results with TensorBoard.
 Therefore, the last line on your console gives you instructions after the process has finished.

-## 4 Write and run your own models Write and run your own models
+## 4 Write and run your own models
 The purpose of this application is that you create your own models/neural nets and train them on different data sets.
 Initial models and sample data is provided.
 The principle steps are as follows: